Meetings and Logistics

 At the Lion and Tiger rank, parental involvement is required.
 The program is set up so that parents are involved with their Scout and working on their adventures.
 This means that parents attend the den meetings with their Scout.
 Trust us- the parents have just as much fun (if not more) than their Scouts at the den meetings!

 At older ranks (Wolf and Bear), we strongly encourage all parents to continue to attend den meetings with their Scout.
+As we are a family Pack, siblings are allowed to come to meetings as well.

 2. Can the whole family attend meetings and outings?